f4b6a3/uuid-creator/README.md

 #### Clock sequence

 The clock sequence is used to help avoid duplicates.
-It comes in action when the system clock is backwards or when the node identifier changes.
+It comes in when the system clock is backwards or when the node identifier changes.
 It also helps to expand the maximum amount of UUIDs created at the same second.

 The first bits of the clock sequence part are multiplexed with the variant number of the RFC-4122.
 Because of that, it has a range from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.

 With the incrementing clock sequence the limit of UUIDs created in the same second and in a single host machine rises to 163,840,000,000, since the timestamp resolution is 10,000,000 and the range is 16,384.
 So, the maximum average rate is 163 billion per second per node identifier.

+This implementation generates balanced clock sequences in the case that there are many instances of `AbstractUuidCreator` running.
+This is done to avoid more than one instance using the same clock sequence.

 You can create any strategy that implements the `ClockSequenceStrategy`, if none of the strategies are good for you.